olayiwolaA/alx-higher_level_programming/0x05-python-exceptions/README.md

 # 0x05.
 Python - Exceptions
+## :open_book: Learning Objectives
-## :open_book: At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
  * Why Python programming is awesome
  * What’s the difference between errors and exceptions
  * What are exceptions and how to use them